AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 Running a timeline to timecode
 ------------------

 The HTP (intensity) of fixtures in the timeline is controlled by the fader level of the handle.
-The console will automatically fire the timeline playback to full when timecode is received within the range of the timeline settings (you can turn this off using the option [Autoload in Range](../timelines/timeline-options.md#timecode-tab)).
+The console will automatically fire the timeline playback to full when timecode is received within the range of the timeline settings (you can turn this off using the option [Activate in Range](../timelines/timeline-options.md#timecode-tab)).

 1. Ensure the **timecode link** button (bottom left of the timeline view) is set to **Linked**.

 2. Start the timecode source.
 (You will need to push up the timeline fader for internal timecode or if you have disabled the autoload option described above).

-3. The cues in the timeline will run when the timecode reaches their programmed times.
+3. The triggers in the timeline will fire when the timecode reaches their programmed times.

 - On consoles with motorised faders and on virtual faders, the faders will move as programmed.